What I Learned About Christmas Last Year

-This year I'm feeling impatient for Matilda's first Christmas.
+This year I'm feeling impatient for my baby's first Christmas.
 Even though she's too young to care about reindeer or to sit through the panto or to covet expensive plastic toys and believe that Santa might bring them for her.

 Christmas isn't about any of that.
 Not really.